jossydeleon/jossydeleon/README.md

 ## :smiley: About me

-Hi, coders I am Josymar De Leon, currently in United States.
-Mobile/Web Developer and father of a beatiful princess.
+Hi coders,  I am Josymar, Mobile/Web Developer and father of a beatiful princess.

-Currently I am working with ReactJs, React Native, Node and Android (Java).
+Fullstack Node Js Developer (MERN stack, React Native)

 Check my portfolio and see what can I do [Portfolio](https://josymardeleon.com)